TristanSalles/CoastProc/src/docs/reefmodel.rst

 Fuzzy logic
 *****

-Fuzzy logic methods are able to create logical propositions from qualitative data by using linguistic logic rules and fuzzy sets.
-These fuzzy sets are defined with continuous boundaries rather than crisp discontinuous ones often used in conventional methods.
+**Fuzzy logic** methods are able to create *logical propositions* from qualitative data by using **linguistic logic rules** and **fuzzy sets**.
+These fuzzy sets are defined with either continuous or crisp (discontinuous) boundaries.

 Based on a fuzzy logic approach, carbonate system evolution can be driven entirely by a set of rules whose variables are fully adjustable.
 The utility and effectiveness of the approach is mostly based on the user’s understanding of the modelled carbonate system.
-The technique is specifically useful to understand how particular variable, in isolation or in combination with other factors, influences carbonate depositional geometries and reef adaptation (Fig. 4).
+The technique is specifically useful to estimate how particular variable, in isolation or in combination with other factors, influences carbonate depositional geometries and reef adaptation.

 .. image:: images/fuzzy.jpg